Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

-Our second model has an approach similar to the first but in this case the new random eigenvalues are accepted within the large GUE-block with acceptance rate of the newly purposed eigenvalue given by $\prod_{i=1}^{3} \frac{P_\text{P}(\tilde{r}_{n_i})}{P^{\max}_\text{P}}$, where $P_\text{P} (\tilde{r})$ is the probability distribution of normalized level ratios $\tilde{r}$ for uncorrelated eigenvalues following Poisson distribution whereas $P^{\max}_\text{P}$ is the maximum possible value possible for the distribution $P_\text{P}(\tilde{r})$.
-In this approach, eigenvalues which are closely spaced will be more favored.
-We show the results of our calculation of $P(\tilde{r})$ in Fig.~\ref{fig:Poisson-weight}, where the newly added eigenvalues for block of sizes which are $3\%$ and $15\%$ of the original GUE block.
-The $P(\tilde{r})$ of the newly added eigenvalue block is close to the value expected from uncorrelated eigenvalues.
-The $P(\tilde{r})$ of the entire matrix consisting of GUE and Poisson blocks are labeled as \emph{mixed} and are also shown in same figure.
-For smaller values of $\tilde r$, the $P(\tilde{r})$ lies as intermediate between a Poisson and the GUE values which is quite different from the trend observed for the \emph{intermediate} eigenvalues of the QCD Dirac spectrum at all temperatures, which motivates us to formulate a third approach.
+Our second model is designed in a manner similar to the first one but in this case the randomly chosen new eigenvalues are accepted within the existing GUE-block with a probability $\prod_{i=1}^{3} \frac{P_\text{P}(\tilde{r}_{n_i})}{P^{\max}_\text{P}}$.
+Here $P_\text{P} (\tilde{r})$ is the probability distribution of normalized level ratios $\tilde{r}$ for uncorrelated eigenvalues following Poisson level statistics whereas $P^{\max}_\text{P}$ is the maximum possible value for the distribution $P_\text{P}(\tilde{r})$.
+In this approach, eigenvalues that are closely spaced will be more favored.
+We show the results of our calculation of $P(\tilde{r})$ in Fig.~\ref{fig:Poisson-weight}, when the newly added eigenvalue blocks are of sizes which are $3\%$ and $15\%$ respectively of the original GUE block.
+The $P(\tilde{r})$ of the newly added eigenvalue block is close to the value for uncorrelated eigenvalues, as expected.
+The $P(\tilde{r})$ of the entire matrix consisting of GUE and Poisson blocks is labeled as \emph{mixed} and is also shown in the same figure.
+For smaller values of $\tilde r$, the $P(\tilde{r})$ is intermediate between the values expected from Poisson and GUE level statistics respectively, which is quite different from the trend observed for \emph{intermediate} eigenvalues of the QCD Dirac spectrum at all temperatures.
+This motivates us to formulate a third approach.